 On private property, our Heilan Coos work behind closed doors, but you can of course always pay them a visit in their public work domain.

-Some of our ladies, and with some luck sometimes a gentleman too, are showcasing their skills in the nature preserve Hertigembos/Liedekerkebos on the border of Sint-Katherina-Lombeek and Liedekerke, in the Pajottenland and in the Nature Preserve of Ter Pede in Schepdaal (Dilbeek).
-A crew of three are testing the grounds in De Dommelingen in Liedekerke as well.
-They are managing parts of the woods and open areas in cooperation with Agentschap Natuur & Bos.
+Some of our ladies, and with some luck sometimes a gentleman too, are showcasing their skills in the woods of Hertigembos/Liedekerkebos on the border of Sint-Katherina-Lombeek and Liedekerke, in the Pajottenland, in the Nature of Ter Pede (Schepdaal) and Sint-Martens-Bodegem (both Dilbeek) and on the hills of Kesterheide (Gooik) .
+In wintertime, some of our girls quickly clean up De Dommelingen in Liedekerke as well.
+They are managing parts of the woods and open areas in cooperation with Agentschap Natuur & Bos or with local entities of Natuurpunt .

 Maud, Eilidh, Mutti, Moon, Duff & Fie in Nature reserve Hertigembos